opsit-io/opsit-explang-docs/docs/explang-lisp.md

 => false
 ```

-but in Explang all expressions have implicit truth values and thus can
+But, actually, in Explang all expressions have implicit truth values and thus can
 be used in conditional expressions.

+Generally, `false`, `NIL`, zero numbers of different types,
-Generally, False, NIL, zero numbers, empty lists, sets, strings  and other sequences
+empty lists, sets, strings  and other sequences have implicit `False` truth value.
-have implicit `False` truth value.
-Other object thruth value of `true`.
+Other objects have  thruth value of `true`.

 For example